-20 Sep How an Air Purifier Helps Improve Indoor Air Quality
+How Can an Air Purifier Help Improve Indoor Air Quality?

 Air purifying technology is categorized as either active or passive.
-Active air purifiers use ionisation to clean air of contaminants.
-On the other hand, passive air purifiers use air filters as cleaning element.
+Active air purifiers use ionization to clean the air of contaminants.
+On the other hand, passive air purifiers use air filters as a cleaning element.
 One advantage of an air purifier is the capability to permanently remove particulates from the air.

-3. Whole-house air filter.
-This is a less-expensive option to a whole-house air purifier.
-It is often attached to the furnace as replacement for a typical air filter.
-For both a whole air purifier and whole-house air filter, you need a technician for proper installation.
+This is a less-expensive option for a whole-house air purifier.
+It is often attached to the furnace as a replacement for a typical air filter.
+For both a whole air purifier and a whole-house air filter, you need a technician for proper installation.